 "What business is looking for is a period of stability and calm," Aquila said.
 "It's less a partisan issue and more about bringing economic conditions that allow businesses to focus on business instead of wondering about the political world every two minutes.
 Many CFOs have told me over the years, 'I can deal with higher tax rates or lower tax rates.
 I just need to know what the tax rate will be.'"

-An aide to a start-up investor who has donated to Warren's campaign, along with many others running for president, said Silicon Valley contributors may organize small-dollar fundraisers for her in the Bay Area and insisted that their support comes from the idea that Silicon Valley is not all in favor of Big Tech's dominance.
+An aide to a startup investor who has donated to Warren's campaign, along with many others running for president, said Silicon Valley contributors may organize small dollar fundraisers for her in the Bay Area and insisted that their support comes from the idea that Silicon Valley is not all in favor of Big Tech's dominance.

 "Most of SV [Silicon Valley] doesn't work for Big Tech and a lot of Big Tech employees have values contrary to their employees," this aide said, later pointing to the walkout that took place at Google offices around the world in November.
-"SV venerates competence, vision, disruption, and they see those qualities in Warren."
+"SV venerates competence, vision, disruption and they see those qualities in Warren."

 Employees from Alphabet Inc., Google's holding company, have combined to give Warren just over $126,000 since she officially entered the race in February, according to the nonpartisan Center for Responsive Politics.
-Google employees have given approximately $32,000, according to Federal Election Commission records.
+Google employees have given up approximately $32,000, according to Federal Election Commission records.

-An advisor to one of California's bundlers who's supporting a rival campaign admitted their network has taken notice of rank-and-file employees at these larger tech companies donating to Warren.
+An advisor to one of California's bundlers who's supporting a rival campaign, admitted their network has taken notice of rank and file employees at these larger tech companies donating to Warren.
 This consultant said they believe these donations are flowing due to Warren's ability to connect with employees who believe the tech giants have become too powerful and that she's the best bet to beat Trump.

 "They see it up close and personal and are even victims of some of its problems.
 Plus they're just plain progressive and can't stand Trump," the advisor explained.